p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model

-To show the competition and distinction of $d$-wave and $p$-wave, we present simulations along the vertical path in the phase diagram at $\delta$ = 0.125, namely, fixing $U$ = $1,\ 2,\ 3,\ 4$ as shown in Fig.\ \ref{fig2}.
-According to the results, the $d$-wave pairing function exhibits different behaviors depending on the strength of $U$.
-Firstly, we found that in the absence of $V$, the strength of the $d$-wave in the system increases with the increase of $U$.
-As the $V$ is enhanced, the strength of the $d$-wave pairing shows two types of changes: (i) in the weak coupling regime ($U = 1,\ 2$), the $d$-wave slowly increases with the increase of $V$; (ii) in the intermediate coupling regime ($U = 3,\ 4$), the $d$-wave pairing remains relatively unchanged with the variation of $V$.
-The intermediate $U$ regime indicates that the Coulomb interaction is large enough for correlated systems to prohibit two electrons from occupying the same site, and the CPQMC simulations could be very difficult with larger $U$.
-Therefore, the simulation results of intermediate $U$ can more accurately describe the behavior of cuprate superconductors.
-In the intermediate coupling regime, the $d$-wave did not significantly increase with the increase of $V$, indicating that the $d$-wave is not affected by $V$ in strongly correlated system.
-This is contrary to the recent numerical simulations \cite{Jiang2022-ok,Zhang2022-ej}, whcih suggest that $V$ can enhance the $d$-wave SC in intermediate or even strong $U$.
+To show the competition and distinction of $d$-wave and $p$-wave pairing order, we present simulations along the vertical path in the phase diagram at $\delta$ = 0.125, namely, fixing $U$ = $1,\ 2,\ 3,\ 4$ as shown in Fig.\ \ref{fig2}(a)-(d).
+According to the results, the $d$-wave pairing exhibits different behaviors depending on the strength of $U$.
+We found that in the absence of $V$, the strength of the $d$-wave pairing in the system increases with the increase of $U$.
+As $V$ is enhanced, the strength of the $d$-wave pairing shows two types of changes: (i) in the weak coupling regime ($U = 1,\ 2$), the $d$-wave pairing slowly increases with the increase of $V$; (ii) in the intermediate coupling regime ($U = 3,\ 4$), the $d$-wave pairing remains relatively unchanged with the variation of $V$.
+Although investigating stronger $U$ may provide further insight, such simulations are challenging for the CPQMC method.
+Consequently, our analysis primarily focuses on the intermediate $U$ regime, where the Coulomb interaction is already large enough for correlated systems to prohibit two electrons from occupying the same site, and is believed to capture the behavior of cuprate superconductors.